 Plan on spending the late afternoon and evening in the upscale Miraflores neighborhood.
 It sits to the south of central Lima atop the cliffs over the ocean with tons of restaurants, shopping, top hotels and great views from the boardwalk/sidewalk atop the cliffs.
 The sunsets here are spectacular.

-Chan Chan was the capital of the Chimu Empire roughly from 900–1470.
+Chan Chan was the capital city of the Chimu Empire roughly from 900–1470.
 In its time, it was the largest city in the Americas.
 Chan Chan is located a few kilometers west of Trujillo city on the coast of Peru 480 km (300 miles) north of Lima.
 It covers an area of 20 km2, making it the largest adobe city in the Americas and second in the world.

 The central city of Chan Chan was split into ten walled palaces, each containing temples, residences, ceremonial halls etc. You can see the reliefs and carved decorations on the walls.